 As a youth, Ewing pursued preparatory studies at the Lancaster Academy, in Lancaster, Ohio.
-In 1838, at the age of nineteen years, he served as secretary of a commission to determine if the boundary line between Ohio and Virginia was the high-water or low-water mark of the Ohio River.
+In 1838, at age nineteen, he served as secretary of a commission to determine if the boundary line between Ohio and Virginia was the high-water or low-water mark of the Ohio River.

 During his father’s tenure as President Zachary Taylor‘s Secretary of the Interior, Ewing served as one of Taylor’s private secretaries from 1849 until the president’s death in 1850.
 In 1850, Ewing enrolled at Brown University, but he left this institution in 1855 before earning a degree.
 He next studied at the Cincinnati Law School, again failing to graduate, but he joined the Ohio bar in 1855.